 The VRW journal guide: contributor and subscription information, tables of contents, and online resources for some of the major journals in the field.
 Now includes listing of book publishers' series.

-The VRW guide to Groups and Blogs covers all sorts of places for reading about and discussing the 19th century, including listservs, bulletin boards, social networking sites, and blogs.
+The VRW guide to Groups, Blogs, and Podcasts covers all sorts of places for reading about and discussing the 19th century, including listservs, bulletin boards, social networking sites, and blogs.

 Other Victorian Resources